rghosh670/APCSFinal/RoommateMatcher/README-VikramRohitKishore.txt

 Introduction:
 Instead of a usual roommate finding app or even just a questionnaire, this application has been built to minimize the possible interference of wanting to look like a good person to allow someone to find a roommate who truly is like them.
 In this application, a user is thrown into a first person game in which their inherent decisions that are made expose some of their inner qualities as a person.
 This app will force users to make decisions that relate to possible roommate qualities such as if a person is a late night or early morning person or even if they are super clean.

-Instruction:
+Instructions:
 Welcome to the Roommate Matcher!
-In this game you can speed through the process of finding n a roommate by playing a game!
+In this game you can speed through the process of finding a roommate by playing a game!
 Instead of a boring questionnaire where you craft responses to look like an angel, let out your inner gamer and show your true qualities off!
 With every step of the game and fight with another character, you will be matched using our current databases to another character who fits your qualities!
-Click the MENU button to leave the instructions screen!
-Pick the arena you would like to fight in
-Pick the user you would like to fight with
+First, type in your name and the name of your opponent.
+Then click the play button.
+You can select a map to fight in as well as character for both you and your opponent.
+Once you enter the game, try your best to defeat your opponent.
+The game ends when either you or your opponent lose all their health.

 Controls:
-Player 1 controls: Arrowkeys to move, down arrow to shoot and shift to use melee weapon Player 2 controls: WAD to move, S to shoot and F to use melee weapon
+Player 1 controls: Arrow Keys to move, Period to shoot, Comma to toggle gun between rifle and shotgun, M to toggle blade between knife and sword

-Starting Screen
-Instructions button in top right corner allows the user to view these instructions ESC button to leave the game

-Instructions:
-ESC to leave instructions screen
-WASD/arrow keys to move around
-Some key (R?) to record the game data and use it for the roommate finding thing

-Preparation of data:
-Send out a survey to the class to collect data about what they would choose in specific situations that might occur in the game
-This data will then be used to compare players in the game to real people in hopes of making roommate matching more personalized.
+Player 2 controls: WASD to move, F to shoot, Q to toggle gun between rifle and shotgun, E to toggle blade between knife and sword

 Game: